Handbook

 Results as shown by the performance of the horse are not to be considered more important than that of the competitor’s performance.

 Unsoundness of the horse does not penalize a competitor unless it is sufficiently severe to impair the required performance.
 In such cases, the imposition of a penalty is at the judge's discretion.
+Horses must be serviceable sound.

 Competitors are allowed to hold the saddle with either hand without penalty.